Myra Breckinridge (film): Development

-Film rights were sold for a reported $750,000 including a percentage of the profits and a fee covering Gore Vidal writing the screenplay.
+Film rights for Gore Vidal's novel Myra Breckinridge were sold for a reported $750,000 - $900,000 including a percentage of the profits and a fee covering Vidal writing the screenplay.
 Vidal wrote a draft, but the job was ultimately assigned to David Giler, who wrote a draft in three weeks.
 Vidal told Giler how much he liked the draft.

 Michael Sarne had just made Joanna.
 20th Century Fox's head of production, Dick Zanuck, said "he came to me when we had two lousy scripts and said he knew how to do it.
 He had some good ideas."
 Zanuck introduced Sarne to the film's producer, Robert Fryer, who was so impressed that the studio hired Sarne to write a script.
 The final draft of the script would be the tenth.
 The original director was Bud Yorkin.
 Producer Jim Cresson said "we thought he would play it too safe" and the studio ended up giving the job of directing to Sarne.

 There were months of speculation over who would play the title role.
 Raquel Welch was cast in July 1969.
 The next major casting was Mae West, accepting her first film role since 1943.
-(She claimed to have turned down Pal Joey and The Art of Love.)
+(She said she had turned down Pal Joey and The Art of Love.)
 West was introduced to producer Robert Fryer via George Cukor.
 "It's a return, not a comeback," said West.
 "I've never been away, just busy."
-The producers allowed her to rewrite her dialogue and sing some songs.
+The producers allowed her to rewrite her dialogue and sing some songs, including "Hard to Handle".
 She was paid $350,000.
-She was also responsible for getting a then-unknown Tom Selleck cast as one of her studs in the film.
+In addition, West was allowed to arrive no earlier than 5 p.m. and had final approval over Welch's wardrobe as well as her own.
+She was also responsible for getting then-unknown Tom Selleck cast as one of her studs in the film.
 Farrah Fawcett was also an unknown when she was cast in this movie.